-4.4 Investment Limits
+4.6 Investment Limits

-The PCC's revenue reserves available to cover investment losses are forecast to be £4.5 million on 31st March 2016.
-In order that no more than 10% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £4 million.
+The PCC's revenue reserve available to cover unforeseeable investment losses (the general reserve) is forecast to be £4.052 million on 31st March 2018.
+The maximum that will be lent to any one organisation (other than the UK Government) will be £3 million.
 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
 Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
 Investments in multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.